16 Best Cities in California

 Long Beach, California

-A fun-loving SoCal lifestyle, gorgeous oceanfront scenery, and a wide range of cultural attractions make Long Beach a favorite city in California.
-This working port city (one of the busiest in the world) is only 30 miles south of Los Angeles, and its population is often considered part of the Los Angeles metropolitan area.
+Long Beach is a real working city that embraces the fun-loving SoCal lifestyle.
+This lively port town (one of the busiest in the world) is only 30 miles south of Los Angeles, and its population is often considered part of the Los Angeles metropolitan area.

-Long Beach has a lively downtown Waterfront District, brimming with cultural attractions and restaurants with harbor views.
-At the waterfront, the Aquarium of the Pacific overlooks Rainbow Harbor and presents sea life found in the Pacific Ocean.
-Rainbow Harbor is also the place to embark on a harbor dinner cruise, a whale-watching tour, or a charter-boat fishing trip.
+The downtown Waterfront District brims with cultural attractions and restaurants with harbor views.
+Here you can visit the Aquarium of the Pacific to admire sea creatures and Rainbow Harbor to set off for a harbor dinner cruise, a whale-watching tour, or a charter boat fishing trip.

-Another top tourist attraction in Long Beach is the Queen Mary, the historic British ocean liner designed for transatlantic journeys, which is now retired and permanently moored in Long Beach.
+One of the top tourist attractions in Long Beach is The Queen Mary, the historic British ocean liner designed for transatlantic journeys, which is now retired and permanently moored in Long Beach.
 The Queen Mary has been converted into a maritime museum, an event venue for conferences and dinners, and a 3-star hotel decorated in nautical Art Deco style.

 California State Capitol Building in Sacramento